NationalSecurityAgency/SIMP/README.md

 For those out there that just want the goods, the actual code for the SIMP project is hosted under the [SIMP GitHub Organization](https://github.com/simp).

+# Documentation

+You can find our documentation on [ReadTheDocs.org](http://simp.readthedocs.org/en/latest/).

 ## Description

 SIMP is a framework that aims to provide a reasonable combination of security